Online Master’s in Computer ScienceOnline Master’s in Computer ScienceOnline Master’s in Computer Science

 Discover Solutions to Global Problems With Computer Science

 As today’s technology continues to evolve, skilled computer science professionals are needed across industries to solve complex computational challenges.
-Syracuse University’s top-ranked online Master of Science in Computer Science program prepares students to address these challenges by developing groundbreaking solutions in the forefront of the field.1
+Syracuse University’s distinguished online Master of Science in Computer Science program prepares students to address these challenges by developing groundbreaking solutions in the forefront of the field.1

 Live, Online Classes

 Weekly live, online classes with HD video bring you face to face with your classmates and faculty, as do virtual immersion experiences featuring industry leaders.

 Faculty with years of industry experience create and lead courses that equip students with the latest computer science skills they need to advance their career.

 Learn more about our commitment to empowering student collaboration and discussion.

 A Curriculum Designed for Tomorrow’s Computer Science Challenges

 Our computer science curriculum is designed to prepare students to question, analyze and create solutions for future technology challenges.
 To ensure students graduate prepared to drive new developments in the field, the curriculum focuses on emerging topics such as: